Kiranjohn123/Selenium-online-training/README.md

 **Certification:** Many Selenium online training courses offer certification upon completion, providing tangible proof of your skills and expertise.
 A Selenium certification can enhance your credibility in the job market, open up new career opportunities, and demonstrate your commitment to professional development.

-In conclusion, <a href="https://www.h2kinfosys.com/courses/selenium-webdriver-junit-training-course/">Selenium training</a> is a valuable investment for anyone looking to excel in automation testing.
+**Conclusion:** <a href="https://www.h2kinfosys.com/courses/selenium-webdriver-junit-training-course/">Selenium training</a> is a valuable investment for anyone looking to excel in automation testing.
 With its comprehensive curriculum, hands-on experience, expert guidance, flexibility, cost-effectiveness, and certification opportunities, it offers everything you need to master Selenium and advance your career in software testing.
 Whether you're a beginner or an experienced tester, enrolling in a Selenium online training course is the first step towards achieving your goals in automation testing.